shengyanli1982/retry/README.md

 -   `WithContext`: set the context.Context object.
 -   `WithCallback`: set the callback function.
 -   `WithAttempts`: set the number of times to retry.
--   `WithAttemptsByErrors`: set the number of times to retry for specific error.
+-   `WithAttemptsByError`: set the number of times to retry for specific error.
 -   `WithDelay`: set the delay time for frist retry.
 -   `WithFactor`: set the retry times factor.
 -   `WithRetryIf`: set the function to determine whether to retry.